You are here: Urology Textbook > Penis > Sexually transmitted diseases > Gonorrhea > Pathogen and symptoms

 Fitz-Hugh-Curtis syndrome:

-ascending pelvic inflammatory disease with peritoneal infection.
-Often right-sided abdominal pain due to infection of the hepatic peritoneum (perihepatitis).
+Fitz-Hugh-Curtis syndrome is an ascending pelvic inflammatory disease with peritoneal infection.
+Typical is right-sided abdominal pain due to infection of the hepatic peritoneum (perihepatitis).

 Reiter syndrome: